targaryen-house/MVC-App/README.md

    - Features
       - Query Trails on the API
       - Process returned json package
-      - Display
+      - Display results in Details View
-      - Add user ratings

    - Acceptance
       - Ensure query returns json in the format expected